 3: Aspen FilmFest

-With all the beauty and adventure that surrounds Aspen in the fall, it may be a surprise to recommend an indoor event, however, the Aspen FilmFest is one of Aspen’s unmissable events.
-The annual festival is held at Wheeler Opera House every September, and in its 42nd year, is creating as much as a buzz as ever.
+With all the beauty and adventure that surrounds Aspen in the fall, it may be a surprise to recommend an indoor event; however, the Aspen FilmFest is an unmissable event.
+The annual festival is held in Aspen every September and, in its 43rd year, is creating as much as much buzz as ever.
 Showcasing top films from around the world, the esteemed FilmFest attracts experts and casual watchers alike.
 It’s always such an electric week in Aspen, and we can’t wait to see what’s in store.
-This year, it runs from the 21st to the 26th of September in venues including The Wheeler Opera House and Metropolitan’s Isis Theatre as well as the Crystal Theatre in Carbondale.
+This year, it runs from the 19th to the 24th of September, with all films showing at Aspen’s ISIS Theatre.

-Full information and program can be found here
+Full information and the program can be found here.

 4: Golfing In The Valley